-Although the FET Colleges Act of 2006 does not demand that colleges appoint CFOs - the requirement is that "The council of a public college must appoint a financial officer" (DoE, 2006: 32(2)) - the person responsible for managing college finances must perforce deal with huge and / or complex budgets and be well versed in the Public Finance Management Act (PFMA) and Treasury regulations.
+2006: 32(2)) - the person responsible for managing college finances must perforce deal with huge and / or complex budgets and be well versed in the Public Finance Management Act (PFMA) and Treasury regulations.
 The likelihood of a financial officer succeeding in this role is slight.
 For this reason, some colleges - notably those in the Western Cape - have appointed CFOs.

 At the national level, only 14 of the 50 colleges have appointed a CFO - which may contribute to the high number of qualified audits reported by colleges over a three-year period (2007-2009).
-At the provincial level, 3 out of the 8 colleges have appointed a CFO.
-Tshwane North has not appointed a CFO.
+At the provincial level, neither of the two colleges had appointed a CFO.